 It’s natural for parents to try to protect their children.
-But if your child has learning and attention issues, you’ve probably done more than most.
+But if your child has learning and thinking differences, you’ve probably done more than most.
 Chances are you’ve had to stand up for his needs in and out of school.

 You can’t always be there when your child needs protecting against bullying, however.
 That’s why it can feel so important to empower your child to defend himself.
 Use these tips to help him respond well when students act aggressively toward him or others nearby.